bitburner-official/bitburner-src/src/Tutorial/ui/doc/help/getting_started.md

         const target = "n00dles";

         // Defines how much money a server should have before we hack it
-        // In this case, it is set to 75% of the server's max money const moneyThresh = ns.getServerMaxMoney(target) * 0.75;
+        // In this case, it is set to the maximum amount of money. const moneyThresh = ns.getServerMaxMoney(target);

         // Defines the maximum security level the target server can
         // have.
 If the target's security level is higher than this,
-        // we'll weaken it before doing anything else const securityThresh = ns.getServerMinSecurityLevel(target) + 5;
+        // we'll weaken it before doing anything else const securityThresh = ns.getServerMinSecurityLevel(target);

         // If we have the BruteSSH.exe program, use it to open the SSH Port
         // on the target server